pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

     - web-apps
 ---

-As a developer, I get lots of ideas for web applications --- little things, usually: clever ways to keep track of my kids' allowances, managing workout routines or shopping lists, and so on.
-To be honest, the vast majority never see the light of day.
-But once in a while, an idea will hang around long enough to convince me to do something about it, and I'll be forced to confront the dreaded decision of what to use for the technology stack.
+As a developer, I get lots of ideas for web applications --- little things, usually: crafty ways to keep track of my kids' allowances, managing workout routines or shopping lists, and be honest, most of them never see the light of day.
+Once in a while, though, an idea will hang around long enough to convince me to do something about it, and I'll be forced to confront the dreaded decision of what to use for the technology stack.

-As a JavaScript developer, I have options --- too many.
-Thanks to the massive and constantly expanding JavaScript community and ecosystem, I've got roughly a hundred and fifty million libraries and frameworks to choose from, and keeping up with all of them is basically impossible.
-Which is why, when I just want to get something done, I'll often reach for a familiar set of tools known as [the MERN stack](https://www.mongodb.com/mern-stack).
+As a JavaScript developer, I have options --- probably too many.
+Thanks to the massive JavaScript community and ecosystem, I've got roughly a hundred and fifty million libraries and frameworks to choose from, and keeping up with it all is basically impossible.
+Which is why, when I just want to get something done, I'll often reach for a combination of tools known as [the MERN stack](https://www.mongodb.com/mern-stack).

 MERN-stack apps are three-tier web applications built with [MongoDB](https://www.mongodb.com/), [Express](https://expressjs.com/), [React](https://reactjs.org/), and [Node.js](https://nodejs.org/).
-You can read all about them (and their variations) [in the MongoDB docs](https://www.mongodb.com/mern-stack), but the gist is that they let you use one language --- JavaScript (or TypeScript, if you like) --- to manage all three layers of the application stack: the front end, as a single-page app built statically with React; the back end, as a REST API managed with Express; and the database, as collections of JSON-like documents with MongoDB.
-MERN might not _always_ be the right tool for the job, but for the kinds of apps I often find myself building, it usually to work out pretty well.
+You can read all about them [in the MongoDB docs](https://www.mongodb.com/mern-stack), but the gist is that they allow you use one language --- JavaScript (or TypeScript, if you like) --- to manage all three layers of the application stack: the front end, as a single-page app built statically with React; the back end, as a REST API managed with Express; and the database, as collections of JSON-like documents with MongoDB.
+It's not _always_ the right tool for the job, but for the kinds of apps I tend find myself building, it usually works out pretty well.

 ![stuff](./meta.png)

-## Into the cloud?

-Of course, once I'm finished _building_ a MERN app, I'm faced with a whole other problem: figuring out how to get it off of my laptop and onto the actual web.
+Of course, once I'm done _building_ a MERN app, I'm faced with a whole other problem: figuring out how to get the thing off my laptop and onto the web.

-For all its awesomeness, the cloud hasn't made this easy for developers.
-Even if all you want is to deploy a simple app into the cloud, choosing a provider, figuring out the right provider-specific resources to use, grokking networking, permissions, billing, etc., can be dizzying --- and the truth is that as a developer, I'd really rather not deal any of it.
-What I want is to focus on what I do care about --- my app --- and when I'm ready to deploy it, push my code to a repository somewhere and wait patiently for a URL to emerge that I can paste into a browser and have everything _just work_.
+The cloud hasn't made this very easy for developers.
+Even if all you want is to deploy a simple app into the cloud, choosing a provider, figuring out which of that provider's resources are the right fit and how to use them, grokking networking, permissions, billing, etc., can be dizzying --- and the truth is that as a developer, I'd really rather not have to deal any of it.
+What I want is to focus on my app, and when I'm ready to ship it, push my code to a repository and wait patiently for a URL that I can paste into a browser and have everything _just work_.

 Which is why I was so delighted to discover the [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform).

 If you've used DigitalOcean before, you know they care about making infrastructure approachable for developers.
-What you might not know, though (or at least I didn't myself until recently), is that you can do a lot more with DigitalOcean than just [virtual machines](https://www.digitalocean.com/products/droplets).
-App Platform is a [fairly new](https://www.digitalocean.com/blog/introducing-digitalocean-app-platform-reimagining-paas-to-make-it-simpler-for-you-to-build-deploy-and-scale-apps), fully-managed platform service that offers a handful of high-level abstractions that map well to the tiers of a typical web application.
-If you're looking for way to deploy and manage a MERN application (or just about any kind of web application for that matter), App Platform can be an excellent choice --- and as you'll see, with Pulumi and a little bit of code, you can drive the whole process without ever leaving the comfort of your IDE.
+But what you might not know (or at least I didn't myself until recently) is that you can do a lot more with DigitalOcean than just [virtual machines](https://www.digitalocean.com/products/droplets).
+App Platform is a [fairly new](https://www.digitalocean.com/blog/introducing-digitalocean-app-platform-reimagining-paas-to-make-it-simpler-for-you-to-build-deploy-and-scale-apps), fully-managed platform service that offers a set of high-level abstractions built to align with the tiers of a typical web application.
+If you're looking for way to deploy and manage a MERN app (or just about any kind of web app for that matter), App Platform can be an excellent way to go --- and as you'll see, with Pulumi and a little bit of code, you can drive the whole process without ever having to leave the comfort of your IDE.

-So let's build ourselves a MERN app and deploy it on DigitalOcean with Pulumi.
-The app we'll deploy is a simple one --- just a web-based grocery list --- and as the aim is to focus on the infrastructure and how to code it, we'll start with a working app, then map the layers of that app to App Platform constructs, and finally wire everything up with Pulumi.
+So let's build ourselves a MERN app and deploy it to App Platform with Pulumi.
+As the aim is to focus on the infrastructure and how to code it, we'll start with a pre-baked app  --- a web-based grocery list --- map its tiers to App Platform constructs, and wire it all together with Pulumi.

+Let's get started.

 ## First steps: setting up {#setting-up}